agnesoft/agdb/docs/server.md

 ## Misc

-There are several special endpoints worth noting:
+Following are the special or miscellanerous endpoints:

 | Endpoint             | Description                                          |
 | -------------------- | ---------------------------------------------------- |